i am Juan Vásquez (he/him), a Ph.D. student in Computer Science at the University of Colorado Boulder.

 → python

-uv - a super fast dependency, python version installer and manager. it is also a great way to manage your project environments (way better than virtualenv and poetry, IMO.)
+uv - a super fast dependency, python version installer and manager. it's also a great way to manage your project environments (way better than virtualenv and poetry, IMO.)

 → LaTeX

-detexify - a simple web/mac os app that takes as input a handwritten scrible, and returns the equivalent LaTeX command.
+detexify - a simple web/mac os app that takes as input a handwritten drawing, and returns the equivalent LaTeX command.